-Kuroda and Yamamoto (2003a) adopted widely accepted statistical procedures from the prior literature to test the downward nominal wage rigidity by examining the shape of the nominal wage change distributions.1 However, that approach has the following shortcomings.
-First, as noted in McLaughlin (1994, 2000), the rightskewness of the nominal wage change distributions may be spurious since it may simply be a statistical artifact of mixing heterogeneous groups.2 Second, it does not provide us with a quantitative estimate of the extent to which the nominal wages are downwardly rigid, or indications of when nominal wage cuts will occur.3 Third, as pointed out by Akerlof, Dickens and Perry (1996), the interpretation of the right-skewed
+Kuroda and Yamamoto (2003a) adopts widely accepted statistical procedures from the prior literature to test the downward nominal wage rigidity by examining the shape of the nominal wage change distributions.
+However, that approach has the following shortcomings.
+First, as noted in McLaughlin (1994, 2000), the rightskewness of the nominal wage change distributions may be spurious since it may simply be a statistical artifact of mixing heterogeneous groups.
+Second, it does not provide us with a quantitative estimate of the extent to which the nominal wages are downwardly rigid, or indications of when nominal wage cuts will occur.
+Third, as pointed out by Akerlof et al. (1996), the interpretation of the right-skewed nominal wage change distributions may vary depending on the assumptions regarding the data-generating process of measurement errors in reported nominal wages.